KristianWedberg/sql-batch-insert-performance/readme.md

     - Note: It's quite easy to extend the benchmark to other providers and databases
   - If desired, define ASYNC, PREPARE, and/or TRANSACTION to also test those (I saw no significant difference)
-  - If needed, increase/decrease the `_scaleNumberOfStatements` constant to increase/decrease run times
+  - If needed, increase/decrease the `_scaleNumberOfStatements` constant to increase/decrease the run time
+    of each test case
 - Run.
 On my old desktop this ran in 23 minutes.
-Switch from `Job.ShortRun` to `Job.Dry` to reduce runtimes.
+Switch from `Job.ShortRun` to `Job.Dry` to reduce overall run times.

 # Conclusions